Chattanooga Domestic Violence Lawyers

 An emergency order of protection can also grant the victim temporary custody of the children, require the abuser to attend counseling, and require the abuser to surrender any firearms.
 An emergency order of protection can be issued without notice to the abuser and can be in effect for up to 72 hours.
 After an emergency order of protection is issued, a hearing will be scheduled to determine if a temporary order of protection should be issued.
 If the abuser violates the emergency order of protection, he or she can be arrested and charged with a crime.

-Contact us now to schedule your FREE consultation with a domestic violence lawyer near you.
+Contact us now to schedule your FREE consultation with a domestic violence lawyer in Chattanooga.
 Call (423) 299-4489 today!

 Ex Parte Order of Protection